Here’s how to permanently fix Taskhost.exe high CPU usage

 Taskhost.exe is a process that hosts various Windows processes running from a dynamic link library instead of the conventional .exes (executable files).

-You see, libraries (.dlls) are only capable of running through .exe files and they have to rely on the Taskhost to support their execution.
+Libraries (.dlls) can only run through .exe files, and they must rely on the Taskhost to support their execution.

 Now let’s go directly into how to fix the Taskhost.exe high CPU problem.

-How can I fix Taskhost.exe high CPU issues?
+How can I fix Taskhostw.exe high CPU issues?

 1. Fix corrupted DLL files